learnk8s/learnk8s.io/src/k8bit/content.md

 - [Python (in progress)](https://github.com/kubernetes-client/python/issues/868)
 - [C# (in progress)](https://github.com/kubernetes-client/csharp/pull/394)

-Using the official Javascript client library for Kubernetes you can refactor your code in less than 20 lines of code:
+Using the official Javascript client library for Kubernetes you can refactor your code in less than 20 lines:

 ```javascript|title=informer.js
 const listFn = () => listPodForAllNamespaces();